Explores current practices and trends in learning and development

 The secondee may have difficulty settling back in their own role when the secondment ends.

-There may be an expectation of promotion at the end of the secondment period.
+There may be an expectation of promotion at the end of the secondment period that might not be possible to fulfil.

 The role of HR and L&D in supporting secondments